品番

 - Terminal: Zsh, CLI tools and more.

-💡 Tip: Create your profile in profiles/
+💡 Tip: Create your profile in profiles/ and link it to your host configuration.

-3. Host Configuration (hosts/
+3. Host Configuration (hosts/)

 Each machine gets its own configuration: